 Section 3.
 Call-In.
-Employees called in to work outside of their regular schedule or changed schedule, will receive a minimum of two hours pay at time and one half of their regular rate of pay for all hours worked outside of their regular or changed schedule.
+Employees called in to work outside of, or in addition to, their regular schedule or changed schedule, will receive a minimum of two hours pay at time and one half of their regular rate of pay for all hours worked outside of their regular or changed schedule, regardless of the actual amount of time worked.
+In the event a call-in occurs just prior to regularly scheduled work, the employee will be paid time and one half for the amount of time to equal 2 hours, and will be paid for their entire normal shift at the straight time rate.
 Management will determine which employee(s) to call-in depending upon the nature of the work to be performed.
+This section does not apply to Library employees.